GGgRain/Unreal-Joint-Native/README.md

 6. If the plugin doesn’t launch properly, please review the installation steps again.
 For further assistance, reach out to us on [Discord](https://discord.gg/DzNFax2aBS).

 > [!TIP]
-> Check this out, ESPECIALLY if you've never compiled or used C++ code on your Unreal Engine before (especially for BP only users!):
+> Check this out, especially if you've never compiled or used C++ code on your Unreal Engine before:
 > If the plugin doesn’t launch properly, you may check your machine's Visual Studio configuration for the C++ code build to be valid.
 Please make sure to follow these steps:
 >
 > In your Visual Studio configuration (you can modify it in Visual Studio Installer) :